-Add your feed to a clean jar, only fill it about one third to one half full to allow room for the feed to expand (I filled this one a bit too much.
-Don’t panic if it starts to over expand.
-Just scoop some out and feed it to the flock early)
+Add your feed to a clean jar, only fill it about one-third to one-half full to allow room for the feed to expand.
+I often make the mistake of filling the jar too much.
+Don’t panic if it starts to overexpand.
+Just scoop some out and feed it to the flock early.

 Add water so that it covers all the feed plus a couple of inches.
 You will find on the first day you will have to add water throughout the day (and possibly scoop out some feed if it expands too much).
 As the feed soaks up the water, the water line will get lower and it is important that all the feed stays submerged so bad bacteria and mold will not grow.
 It’s best to not use tap water as most towns add chlorine to prevent bacteria growth (both good & bad).
 You don’t want to use something that will kill the good bacteria.

 Add the lid and let it sit